-&lt;sup>18 Pius XII, encyclical letter Musicae sacrae disciplina, 25 December 1955 in AAS 48 (1956) 5-25; English translation in Claudia Carlen (ed.), The Papal Encyclicals 1939-1958 (Raleigh: The Pierian Press, 1990), 279-289, §16.
+18 Pius XII, encyclical letter Musicae sacrae disciplina, 25 December 1955 in AAS 48 (1956) 5-25; English translation in Claudia Carlen (ed.), The Papal Encyclicals 1939-1958 (Raleigh: The Pierian Press, 1990), 279-289, §16.

-&lt;sup>19 Potiron, 25.
+19 Potiron, 25.

-&lt;sup>20 Peeters, 2.
+20 Peeters, 2.

 one is from the pitches "re" to "re" or D to D, and is typically conceived in the modern tonality of D minor.
-A harmonic analysis of this melody in D minor reveals several points about the chord structure.
+21 A harmonic analysis of this melody in D minor reveals several points about the chord structure.
 The tonic or final of the mode is "re," in this case, the notated pitch D. D minor subsequently becomes the tonic minor chord symbolized by (i).
 The dominant of mode one is "la," the pitch A, and the root of the v chord.
 The sixth pitch of the scale "ti," appears as part of the mode itself.
 However, it is altered in this scale and in the corresponding harmonic structure because the chant melody uses flat "ti" as "te" (b-flat).
 B-flat is used as the third of the minor iv chord, and the root of the major VI chord.
-The fifth pitch in the ii chord is altered to "ti" or bnatural because of its diminished quality, and the "danger of using this chord lies in the attraction of the tonic towards the leading tone, a characteristic of the modern classical system that cannot be admitted in the modal system of plainsong."
+The fifth pitch in the ii chord is altered to "ti" or bnatural because of its diminished quality, and the "danger of using this chord lies in the attraction of the tonic towards the leading tone, a characteristic of the modern classical system that cannot be admitted in the modal system of plainsong."22

 Second, chords in this accompaniment appear primarily in root position or in first inversion (with the third of the chord in the bass, signified by the number 6).
-Second inversion (6/4) chords are only permissible "if used as passing chords or on a bass pedal," as found in the bass part of the second chord of the seventh stanza in this chant.
+Second inversion (6/4) chords are only permissible "if used as passing chords or on a bass pedal," 23 as found in the bass part of the second chord of the seventh stanza in this chant.
 Third, chords with an added seventh are used in this accompaniment, in root position (signified by 7) and in second and third inversions signified by 4/3 and 4/2.
-Though generally discouraged in chant accompaniment, seventh chords can be admitted if they appear with the seventh of the chord being a form of melodic or harmonic ornamentation.
-Examples of these ornamentations include passing tones in the melody (fourth chord of the first stanza), passing tones in the harmony (seventh chord of
+Though generally discouraged in chant accompaniment, seventh chords can be admitted if they appear with the seventh of the chord being a form of melodic or harmonic ornamentation.24 Examples of these ornamentations include passing tones in the melody (fourth chord of the first stanza), passing tones in the harmony (seventh chord of the sixth stanza), upper neighbor tones (sixth and twelfth chords of the second stanza), appoggiaturas with resolution on an upper or lower tone (eleventh chord of the eighth stanza), or as part of a suspension (fourth chord of the fourth stanza).
+25

-&lt;sup>21 Peeters, 25.
-Potiron, 27.
+21 Peeters, 25.
+22 Potiron, 27.